miku3920/walnut-web-app/README.md

 import App from './App.vue'
 ```

-2. Import and make some settings:
+2. Import the package and make custom configurations:

 ```javascript
 // main.js